Swami Vivekananda: Back in India (1897–1899)

-The ship from Europe arrived in Colombo, British Ceylon (now Sri Lanka) on 15 January 1897, and Vivekananda received a warm welcome.
+Vivekananda arrived in Colombo, British Ceylon (now Sri Lanka) on 15 January 1897, and received a warm welcome.
 In Colombo, he gave his first public speech in the East.
-From there on, his journey to Calcutta was triumphant.
-Vivekananda travelled from Colombo to Pamban, Rameswaram, Ramnad, Madurai, Kumbakonam and Madras, delivering lectures.
+He travelled from Colombo to Pamban, Rameswaram, Ramnad, Madurai, Kumbakonam and Madras, delivering lectures.
 Common people and rajas gave him an enthusiastic reception.
 During his train travels, people often sat on the rails to force the train to stop, so they could hear him.
 From Madras (now Chennai), he continued his journey to Calcutta and Almora.
-While in the West, Vivekananda spoke about India's great spiritual heritage; in India, he repeatedly addressed social issues: uplifting the people, eliminating the caste system, promoting science and industrialisation, addressing widespread poverty and ending colonial rule.
-These lectures, published as Lectures from Colombo to Almora, demonstrate his nationalistic fervour and spiritual ideology.
+While in the West, Vivekananda spoke about India's great spiritual heritage; in India, he repeatedly addressed social issues: uplifting the people, eliminating the caste system, promoting science and industrialisation, addressing widespread poverty, and ending colonial rule.
+The lectures, published as Lectures from Colombo to Almora, demonstrated his fervent nationalism and spiritual ideology.

-On 1 May 1897 in Calcutta, Vivekananda founded the Ramakrishna Mission for social service.
-Its ideals are based on Karma Yoga, and its governing body consists of the trustees of the Ramakrishna Math (which conducts religious work).
+On 1 May 1897 in Calcutta, Vivekananda founded the Ramakrishna Mission, an institution dedicated to social service, with ideals based on Karma Yoga.
+Its governing body consists of the trustees of the Ramakrishna Math (which conducts religious work).
 Both Ramakrishna Math and Ramakrishna Mission have their headquarters at Belur Math.
 Vivekananda founded two other monasteries: one in Mayavati in the Himalayas (near Almora), the Advaita Ashrama and another in Madras (now Chennai).
 Two journals were founded: Prabuddha Bharata in English and Udbhodan in Bengali.
 That year, famine-relief work was begun by Swami Akhandananda in the Murshidabad district.

 Vivekananda earlier inspired Jamsetji Tata to set up a research and educational institution when they travelled together from Yokohama to Chicago on Vivekananda's first visit to the West in 1893.
 Tata now asked him to head his Research Institute of Science; Vivekananda declined the offer, citing a conflict with his "spiritual interests".
 He visited Punjab, attempting to mediate an ideological conflict between Arya Samaj (a reformist Hindu movement) and sanatan (orthodox Hindus).
 After brief visits to Lahore, Delhi and Khetri, Vivekananda returned to Calcutta in January 1898.
 He consolidated the work of the math and trained disciples for several months.
 Vivekananda composed "Khandana Bhava–Bandhana", a prayer song dedicated to Ramakrishna, in 1898.